kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/homework/homework2.md

 * https://kevinli-webbertech.github.io/blog/html/courses/dev_ops/linux/labs/mounting_samba_share.html (50 pts)

+>> Requirement:
-Please provide a word/pdf reports, all the screenshots to prove your work must be provided in the report.
+> Please provide a word/pdf report
+ All the screenshots to prove your work must be provided in the report.
 No extra images need to be uploaded.